 - The drink is topped with a soft layer of foam.
 Unlike the latte, this is flatter, less thick foam.

-What’s the advantage to making a cappuccino at home?
+What’s the advantage of making a cappuccino at home?

 But before you boycott Starbucks, know this is part of a continuing trend.
 Coffee shops across the nation have raised prices on all of their drinks, from signature brews to specialties like cappuccino.ticular, with as much as a thirty-five percent decrease in coming years for certain varieties of coffee.

 With coffee prices only set to increase in the foreseeable future, you may continue to spend a little more on coffee no matter what, but you’re bound to save more and more drinking it at home.

 Ground coffee runs as little as $5 to $12 for around thirty servings.
 At a coffee shop, even for just a normal cup of brewed coffee, you’ll pay over two dollars, and sometimes as much as three or four per cup.

 And if you’re looking at a cappuccino, the savings likely add up even more.